 We finally decided to splurge on a canal-side restaurant close to the Rialto Bridge (Ristorante Terrazza Sommariva).
 We could reserve in advance for a great seat.
 Even if we were wedged in like sardines with other like-minded locals and tourists.
 This allowed us to wander a bit more before the Venice Regatta started.
 It would also give us a late lunch.
 Everywhere people grabbed a spot to sit.
 Some were sitting in gondolas complete with picnics and champagne.

 One adventurous couple tried to bob in kayaks in the current created by the passing boats.
 The small bridges facing the Grand Canal were packed with spectators.
 Nobody wanted to miss the show.

-While most of the locals had arrived at the restaurant at 2pm, we didn’t get back until about 3:30 for the pageant start of 4pm.
+While most of the locals arrived at the restaurant at 2pm, we didn’t get back until about 3:30 for the pageant start of 4pm.
 By then, most people had almost finished eating.
-We should have thought about wanting to be finished eating before we would sit with our cameras in hand but we had a slow meal with a bottle of wine and enjoyed a enchanting few hours of great entertainment.
+We should have thought about wanting to be finished eating before we would sit with our cameras in hand.
+But we had a slow meal with a bottle of wine and enjoyed a enchanting few hours of great entertainment.

-There was an announcer close to where we sat and he narrated through parts of the pageant and during the race – his voice melding with the music, the cheering and the general noise.
-The racers went streaming past us down to the train station and then back past us to the finish line around the bend.
+There was an announcer close to where we sat and he narrated through parts of the pageant and during the race.
+His voice melded with the music, the cheering and the general noise.
+The racers went streaming past us down to the train station.
+And then back past us to the finish line around the bend.

-It was definitely worth the day trip in for the Venice Regatta and getting a restaurant spot allowed us to leisurely enjoy the show.
-We dragged our tired butts back to the train station earlier than our scheduled departure but managed to hop on a train almost immediately (more about that in a other post).
+It was definitely worth the day trip from our stay in Verona for the Venice Regatta.
+A restaurant spot allowed us to leisurely enjoy the show.
+We dragged our tired butts back to the train station earlier than our scheduled departure.
+But managed to hop on a train almost immediately.
 Leaving Venice as the sun was setting, closed another great long day!